One of the biggest challenges creative entrepreneurs tell me they experience is not knowing where to focus in their creative business.

 To do: Write down the traits of your ideal clients, employees, and collaborators.
 I have a board on the wall of my office with photos of all my best clients (you know who you are!) with all the traits I associate with them written on the board.
 If a prospect doesn’t measure up, I don’t take them on.

 Identify your weaknesses (aka opportunities for growth)

 While you’re wonderful and perfect as you are, we ALL have areas where we could stand to be…ahem, better.
 Am I right?
-And as a business coach, I want to help identify where those opportunities are and give you the tools you need to make them happen.
-And since this is a nuanced topic, I’ve put together a FREE virtual workshop to share my framework for finding your focus and taking big-ass actions in your business.
-And I’d love for you to join me!
+And as a business coach, I help my clients identify where those opportunities are and give them the tools they need to make them happen.
+If you’re ready to get the support you need to take big-ass actions in your business, click here to get the ball rolling for a free introductory call me.